-Step One: Understanding and dissecting the selection criteria
+1. Analyse and dissect the selection criteria

-Well developed interpersonal skills.
 This includes the ability to:

 For each selection criterion, clearly state how you fulfil it in one sentence making sure you incorporate key points.
 Keep it short – you will go into further details and specific examples and relevant experience in the next step.

-I possess strong interpersonal skills, which I have developed throughout my role as a Project Manager.
+“I possess strong interpersonal skills, which I have developed throughout my role as a Project Manager.”

-Step Three: Think about ideas for each selection criterion
+3. Brainstorm ideas for each selection criterion

-Step Four: Go into further detail and support your claims with ‘the how’
+4. Go into further detail and support your claims with ‘the how’